 Supporting GCN from as little as €1.99 per month will help us to continue providing this service.

 Why does GCN need supporters?

 GCN was originally set up as not-for-profit company and published by a voluntary board of publishers, who were members of the community.
 That it was free of charge was central to GCN’s role.
-It was to be a fully accessible service, a place for the community to see itself reflected and celebrated while engaging in the real issues that LGBT+ people faced in this country.
+It was to be a fully accessible service, a place for the community to see itself reflected and celebrated while engaging in the real issues that LGBTQ+ people faced in this country.

-Nowadays, along with the monthly magazine, we have our busy website, an app with special digital versions of the mag, and annual events like The GALAS, which celebrate our community, particularly the efforts of individuals and organisations across Ireland who seek to make life better for LGBT+ people.
+Nowadays, along with the monthly magazine, we have our busy website, an app with special digital versions of the mag, and annual events like The GALAS, which celebrate our community, particularly the efforts of individuals and organisations across Ireland who seek to make life better for LGBTQ+ people.

 We know that not everyone is in the position to become a supporter of GCN, but if you can, you will do so as part of your community.
-It’s a small donation to the greater good of all LGBT+ people in this country.
+It’s a small donation to the greater good of all LGBTQ+ people in this country.